What is it? Why is it interesting?

 $$ X_{t+1} = X_t \cdot r_{t+1},$$

-However, because of the geometric average being below $ 1 $,
+However, because the geometric mean of the per‑period factor is below $ 1 $,

 $$ \text{time average} \neq \text{ensemble average} \rightarrow \text{non-ergodic}.$$